Government by algorithm: AI politicians

 In 2018, an activist named Michihito Matsuda ran for mayor in the Tama city area of Tokyo as a human proxy for an artificial intelligence program.
 While election posters and campaign material used the term robot, and displayed stock images of a feminine android, the "AI mayor" was in fact a machine learning algorithm trained using Tama city datasets.
 The project was backed by high-profile executives Tetsuzo Matsumoto of Softbank and Norio Murakami of Google.
 Michihito Matsuda came third in the election, being defeated by Hiroyuki Abe.
 Organisers claimed that the 'AI mayor' was programmed to analyze citizen petitions put forward to the city council in a more 'fair and balanced' way than human politicians.

+In 2018, Cesar Hidalgo presented the idea of augumented democracy.
+In an augumented democracy, legislation is done by digital twins of every single person.

 In 2019, AI-powered messenger chatbot SAM participated in the discussions on social media connected to an electoral race in New Zealand.
-The creator of SAM, Nick Gerritsen, believes SAM will be advanced enough to run as a candidate by late 2020, when New Zealand has its next general election.
+The creator of SAM, Nick Gerritsen, believed SAM would be advanced enough to run as a candidate by late 2020, when New Zealand had its next general election.

 In 2022, the chatbot "Leader Lars" or "Leder Lars" was nominated for The Synthetic Party to run in the 2022 Danish parliamentary election, and was built by the artist collective Computer Lars.
 Leader Lars differed from earlier virtual politicians by leading a political party and by not pretending to be an objective candidate.
 This chatbot engaged in critical discussions on politics with users from around the world.